 Glimmdrad: the faere-folke of Errowith.
 Ancient lore-singers, largely unknown to other lands save for in myths and merchants’ tales.
 Of the lineage of Ëyord and his wife Arlyn.

 Hasyor: a reference in particular to the volume of Sintharoth Hasyor, The Collected Tales and Records of the Glimmdrad, as passed down from a dweller among the fair folk.
 Hasyor was an inhabitant of Ordenhain.
 A maiden Glimmdrad of the name Silviel found his mother, Arelia, as a child among the scattered rubble of a charred village in the lowlands, the remains of Mirvoth’s destruction upon her homeland as the dark pall spread from the southern mires.
 Arelia thus was reared in many traditions of the Glimmdrad, though they refrained from revealing everything to her, a human, of their kin’s ways and lore.
 She married a Glimmdrad, Londor; he was slayed in a skirmish with fell servants of the accursed, and Arelia fled to the mountains with her son.
 As a man, Hasyor recorded the things Arelia imparted to him of her knowledge when dwelling with the Glimmdrad, knowledge largely consisting of tried-and-true herbal remedies, vastly helpful charts of the night heavens so as to guide any careful traveller on his long journey, and tales of those Glimmdrad who were noble of heart.
-Hasyor himself knew a little of the Glimmdrad tongue, but none of his works recorded their language, and his volume fell into disuse as the Common Speech of the Third Age died away into its present form of the Sixth Age and the omniscient physicians of the townships and cities repudiated the use of primitive and therefore useless forms of ancient wisdom.
+Hasyor himself knew a little of the Glimmdrad tongue, but none of his works recorded their language, and his volume fell into disuse as the Common Speech of the Third Age died away into its Fourth and Fifth Age forms and the omniscient physicians of the townships and cities repudiated the use of primitive and therefore useless forms of ancient wisdom.
 The narrator has taken great pains to meticulously and accurately translate his copy of this invaluable volume.